Kolade-mikael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that writes hello world in standard output
+a script that prints hello world in a new line with  standard output